Mass Unit Conversion Reference

 The avoirdupois pound is exactly 0.45359237 kg, and the ounce is one-sixteenth of that.
 The troy system is separate: a troy ounce is 0.0311034768 kg, heavier than an avoirdupois ounce, which is why precious-metal quotes use it.
 The three “tons” are distinct: metric tonne 1000 kg, US short ton 907.18474 kg, and UK long ton 1016.0469088 kg.

-Very large or very small results display in scientific notation so the figures stay readable.
+Very large or very small results display in scientific notation.
+All conversions run locally in your browser.